laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/ASSEMBLY.md

 For the speaker, you can use a 0.5W or 1W 8-ohm speaker.
 Small laptop speakers matching those values should work as well.
 I attached the speaker on top of the BMS using double-sided foam tape.
 When the enclosure is screwed down, the top cover presses against the speaker, holding it securely in place.

 ---

+## Notes on RFI

+Since there is an RFI source inside the enclosure, some noise may occur in the 9V models.
+However, the 12V versions are free from battery board-induced noise, except during charging.
+Please keep this in mind when using it with 9V models.

+> **In our tests with the 9V regulator, we observed that it caused QRM at certain frequencies.
+However, this noise was often at a lower level than QMX’s own birdies and was not disturbing.
+When we connected an antenna to the QMX and listened, the noise remained below the noise level coming from the antenna.**

 **If you have any questions, feel free to send me an email** **mnecatianky@gmail.com**